rushirajsherlocked/Gabor-CNN-CIFAR-10/README.md

 # Gabor-CNN-CIFAR-10
-This project is created in order to compare the differences between the convolutional neural network with and without Gabor's feature extraction
+This project is created in order to compare the differences between the convolutional neural network with and without Gabor's feature extraction.